-PM Modi to lay foundation stone for 30 developmental projects in Varanasi
+PM Modi inaugurates development projects worth Rs 614 crore in Varanasi

-New Delhi, Nov 09: Prime Minister, Narendra Modi will today inaugurate and lay the foundation stone for 30 development projects in Varanasi.
-The same would take place through video conferencing.
+New Delhi, Nov 09: Prime Minister, Narendra Modi on Monday inaugurated and laid the foundation stone of various development projects in Uttar Pradesh's Varanasi on Monday via video conferencing.

 The total cost of these projects which also relate to agriculture, tourism and infrastructure is Rs 614 crore.